jasp-stats/jasp-desktop/Docs/development/git-guide.md

 #### Commit your changes
 - Committing your changes means that you're happy with the code on your "local" machine and that you would like to commit it to your fork "cloud".
+- A good guideline is to commit *at least once a day* but probably more often.
 - A client shows provides a visual aid on this.
 For instance, GitHub desktop client shows the changed files nicely and this helps you "committing" changes to your fork.
 Note, however, that you should be careful with pushing and pulling with such a client; use terminal code `git ...` instead.

 When implementing a feature, regularly commit your progress as you code.
 To commit changes, roughly the following workflow applies.